lancegoyke/health-tracking/content/testing.md

 ## Use and abuse of hydrogen breath tests

 This post is a review of [a research article from 2006 by M Simren and P-O Stotzer.](https://sci-hub.tw/http://dx.doi.org/10.1136/gut.2005.075127)
-This post is a review of a research article from 2006 by M Simren and P-O Stotzer.

 ## Basics of testing